esteinig/netviewP/README.md

 A much more user-friendly version of NetView is now available for R. NetView P will still be maintained.
-However, the new version includes additional features like downloading files, visualizing networks and mapping networks onto geographical Maps with Leaflet:

 [NetView R](https://github.com/esteinig/netviewR)

 Quick Fix [25.09.2015]:

 Edge files are now written to disk by default, there was some confusion over the empty network folder when not specifying '--edges'.
-This option was deactivated for medium to large networks as it can take some time to write edge files to disk when n > 500.

 #NetView P